 2. Go on a Whale-Watching Tour

 The best whale watching months are typically from mid-January to mid-May and then again from mid-September to early November.
-These are the months when whale populations are at their peak in the waters off of San Diego.
+These are the months when whale populations are at their peak in the waters near San Diego.

 However, you can still see whales during the summer months, although the number of whale sightings tends to be at its lowest throughout the year.
 No matter when you go whale watching, you’re sure to have an amazing experience.